LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### The survey flow

 #### Survey triggering
-When a conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.
+When a conversation is ended (either by the consumer or the agent), if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.
 The bot then sends the survey questions one by one based on the survey bot's dialog flow.

 The above also means that: